Skip to main content

 Quality Insights

-- Identify weaknesses, particularly missing or misleading documents.
+• Identify weaknesses, particularly missing or misleading documents.
+Close knowledge gaps.

-- A good pratice might also be to name persons who will be responsible to keep critical data in good condition and up to date.
+• A good practice might also be to name persons who will be responsible to keep critical data in good condition and up to date.
 This approach facilitates the easy access to high-quality data.

 6